blooest/emotionalRecharge/README.md

 * EP01_interaction: Get to Work.
 * SP04_interaction: Spooky Stuff.

+### gardener
+To make gardening fun and interesting so Sims will actually take care of their plants.
+Unfinished.
+Not actually even started yet.
+How on Earth does gardening even work?
+There's so many XMLs..
+TODO: Well, obviously..
+And also, move the stragglers from extended_BG on over.

+### napper
---- napper: In my testing, I found that Sims started to want to take naps constantly and forever due to the scoring changes, so I made this module to force a test of their energy levels for consideration.
+In my testing, I found that Sims started to want to take naps constantly and forever due to the scoring changes, so I made this module to force a test of their energy levels for consideration.
 Stopped that nicely.

+### repairman
---- repairman: Autonomous repairs.
+Autonomous repairs.
 I think I've made it a bit too appealing, as just about every sim in the house wants to go repair things when they break.

+### skiller
---- skiller: Perhaps the biggest changes I've made.
+Perhaps the biggest changes I've made.
 Intended to make Sims perform more actions related to skills, more consistently, vs boring things like dancing and watching TV.
 In the process, starts to fix an oversight; the Away Actions were supposed to be picked based on what the Sims were doing, but absolutely nothing was properly tagged, so it always reset to Care For Self.
 WARNING: This makes Sims able to autonomously sell non-masterpiece paintings from the easel.
 Move them to the walls if you want to keep them.
 * BG_buff: Affects Inspired and Focused buffs, to push related skill interactions.
 * BG_interaction: Note that this removes the requirement that most of these interactions had, wherein they'd only be considered if the Sim had 2 in the skill in question.

+### tvTime
---- tvTime: Adds limitations to TV watching, and attempts to adjust the scoring so Sims won't just constantly go back to the TV instead of doing more interesting things.
+Adds limitations to TV watching, and attempts to adjust the scoring so Sims won't just constantly go back to the TV instead of doing more interesting things.

+### writer
---- writer: This module, requiring a script to inject new interactions into the SA lists, is something a bit different, and a bit broken.
+This module, requiring a script to inject new interactions into the SA lists, is something a bit different, and a bit broken.
 The attempt was to get Sims to write, autonomously.
 That bit works.
 However, it still prompts us for the name of the books, even for inactive Sims, and they do it way too much.
 It's also supposed to give them the ability to autonomously -resume- writing, which is supposed to score higher than starting a new one so they'll do that if they have the option.